ralgar/proton-mo2-installer/README.md

 1. Grab the latest stable release of the installer [here](https://github.com/ralgar/proton-mo2-installer/releases).
 2. Make sure Steam is *not* running before starting the installer.
-3. Run `setup`, following the prompts to *Update*.
+3. Run `pmf`, following the prompts to *Update*.

 ## Uninstalling

-Uninstalling is simple, just run `setup`, and follow the prompts to uninstall.
+Uninstalling is simple, just run `pmf`, and follow the prompts to uninstall.

 **Note:** The uninstaller will *never* remove the `~/.local/share/proton-mo2-installer` directory.
 Because this is the default location for MO2 instances, some users may have mods stored in this location.
 To prevent any accidental data loss, it is up to you to remove this directory manually.

 ## Credits

-- [Rockerbacon](https://github.com/rockerbacon) - For creating the original Lutris scripts that inspired this project.<br>
+- [Rockerbacon](https://github.com/rockerbacon) - For creating the original Lutris scripts that inspired this project.
-    The main `setup` script was written from scratch, the contents of `handlers/` have been heavily reworked, and the contents of `gamesinfo/` are mostly untouched.
 - [Frostworx](https://github.com/frostworx) - For building the custom version of Proton, required to run Mod Organizer 2 smoothly.